DETAILED ACTION

 [0059] data storage];

-extracting, by the platform and from the identified one or more entries associated with the team, a set of digital badges issued to the team during a time period that corresponds to a tenure of the particular worker [see at least Fig. 3A and 3B and [0141] as noted in Fig. 3B “Banana Chips Gang” (Team), “Goals for Sellers Feb 2021”, “Goals for Sellers Jan 2021”, and “Member Contribution”]; and
+responsive to determining that the respective digital badge was issued based on activities performed by the team during the tenure of the particular worker, extracting, by the platform, the respective digital badge from at least one of the identified one or more entries associated with the team [for the limitations above, see at least Fig. 3A and 3B and [0141] as noted in Fig. 3B “Banana Chips Gang” (Team), “Goals for Sellers Feb 2021”, “Goals for Sellers Jan 2021”, and “Member Contribution”]; and

 [0106] “For example: the business management platform 108 may provide a dedicated training center wherein the respective participant (team member) can access courses and learn about skills such as, but not limited to, B2B sales, B2B marketing, Onboarding-Corp, Onboarding-Team, Sales strategies, Elevator pitches.
 These courses may have an assessment test at the end with predetermined passing score.
 Once cleared, the participant may be provided with badges, points, etc. to their respective profile.
 These helps elevate operational efficiency of the participants (employees) who can then enhance their skills and working profile.”;